 ✅ Non-Matching Contributions – Among plans that included a non-matching contribution, the average employer deposit was equivalent to 5.4% of pay, with a median of 4.4%.
 (Vanguard)

-✅ Company Contributions Increasing Gradually – In 2023, company contributions averaged 4.9% of pay, up from 4.7% the previous year, helping many workers reach total savings rates in the 12–15% of pay range when combined with employee deferrals.
+✅ Company Contributions Increasing Gradually – Employer contributions averaged about 4.8% of pay, a slight moderation from 2023 levels, helping many workers reach combined employee-and-employer savings rates in the 12–15% of pay range.
 (PSCA)

-✅ Student-Loan Match Still Emerging – Although the SECURE 2.0 Act allows matching contributions on student-loan repayments, only about 2% of plans have adopted this feature so far.
+✅ Student-Loan Match Still Emerging – Although the SECURE 2.0 Act allows employer matching contributions on student-loan repayments, only about 1.9% of 401k plans had implemented a student-loan match by the end of 2024, showing that adoption of this optional feature remains very limited.
 (PSCA)

 401k Withdrawals, Loans, and “Leakage” Statistics